 We’re proud to be the voice of NZ retailers.

 As the peak body for New Zealand retailers, advocacy is a core mission of Retail NZ.
-We passionately bat on issues that matter to retailers.
 By lobbying Government ministers and policymakers, we make sure your interests are heard at the Beehive.
 Also, you may have seen us in the media.
 Our strong presence in the news helps Kiwis become more aware of the retail sector’s challenges.
 Our purpose is to help retailers succeed and to strengthen NZ inc.

 What we stand for: